SwitchChat v3

 This example will show you how to connect to the SwitchCraft Chatbox API with a basic Hello World bot.

-1. Obtain a Chatbox token by running /chatbox license in-game (opens new window).
+1. Obtain a Chatbox token by running /chatbox license in-game.
 You can click the token to copy it to your clipboard.

 2. Set up your project with npm init, and install SwitchChat by running npm i switchchat.